-An innovative, ground-breaking and pioneering new programme that works on the basis of taking the pool to the school in order to help children to learn how to swim, Pools 4 Schools has covered every region of England, giving thousands of children all over the country the opportunity to learn how to swim.
+An innovative, ground-breaking and pioneering programme that took 'the pool to the school' in order to help children to learn how to swim.
+Pools 4 Schools covered every region of England, giving thousands of children all over the country the opportunity to learn how to swim.

 51% of children leave primary school unable to swim 25 metres unaided.